hyungkyulee/til/xamarin-form/fontawesome.md

 :
 ```

-### [Appendix] Setup the fonts and projects
+### [Appendix] IOS fontimage issue on deployment build
-The above environment setup of a font resouce on IOS was an issue on deployment build.
+The above environment setup of a font resouce on IOS was an issue on deployment build even though it's working fine on my local build.
-(It's working fine on my local build)
+It mightbe ios seems not to dealing with the font resource as a embedded resource, and not properly linking with the resource on deployment build compile time.

-#### A change was as follows :
+#### A trial and change was as follows :

 - change the build action on ios from 'BundleResource' to 'EmbeddedResource'
 - remove the below info.plist AppFonts section (it's no need anymore)
   ```xml